tyler124/Monitordroid/README.md

 -----------------------------------
 Developer: Tyler Butler (tyler@monitordroid.com)

 Don't want to go through the stress of setting up your own server?
-Go to https://monitordroid.com and let us do the work for you.
+Go to https://monitordroid.com and let us do the work for you!
 10-day free trial avaliable.

 Instructions: